szabgab/slides/devops/intro.md

 * Optimize for downstream work center.

-## The DevOps transformation process
+## The transformation process
-{id: devops-transformation-process}
+{id: transformation-process}

+* It can take years.
+* We would like to see results soon.

 * Top down support.
 * Bottom up experimentation, feedback.